 Conduct culture pulses Conduct regular short culture pulse surveys focused on culture priorities and share the data.
 Give groups their results.
 While this provides reinforcement that positive actions are making an impact and guidance and where to focus on next, it also leaves nowhere to hide for those groups who are opting out of the change.

-Align recognition and rewards Keep recognition simple, local and targeted at demonstration of desired values and behaviors.
+Align recognition and rewards Keep recognition simple, local and targeted at a demonstration of desired values and behaviors.
 When extrinsic rewards are needed to accelerate culture change, focus on the outcomes desired (delivery of goals and targets).

 8. MAKE IT PERSONAL – Tap into values